Christian monasticism before 451: Spread

 In Jerusalem and its neighbourhood there were numerous monasteries at a very early date.
-There was the monastery on the Mount of Olives, from which Palladius went forth on his tour of the Egyptian monasteries; there were two monasteries for women in Jerusalem, built by the older and younger Melania respectively.
+There was the monastery on the Mount of Olives, from which Palladius went forth on his tour of the Egyptian monasteries; there were two monasteries for women in Jerusalem, built by Melania and her granddaughter Melania the Younger respectively.
 At Bethlehem, St. Paula founded three monasteries for women and one for men about 387.
 There was, besides, in Bethlehem the monastery where Cassian some years before began his religious life.
 The Lauras, which were very numerous, formed a conspicuous feature in Palestinian monasticism.
-The first seems to have been founded before 334 by St. Chariton at Pharan, a few miles from Jerusalem; later on two more were founded by the same saint at Jericho and at Suca.
+The first appears to have been founded before 334 by St. Chariton at Pharan, a few miles from Jerusalem; later on two more were founded by the same saint at Jericho and at Suca.

 St. Euthymius (473) founded another celebrated one in the Kidron Valley.
 Near Jericho was the laura ruled over by St. Gerasimus (475).
 Some details concerning the rules of this laura have been preserved in a very ancient Life of St. Euthymius.
 It consisted of a cenobium where the cenobitic life was practised by novices and others less proficient.
 There were also seventy cells for solitaries.
 Five days in the week these latter lived and worked alone in their cells.
 On Saturday they brought their work to the cenobium, where, after receiving Holy Communion on Sundays, they partook of some cooked food and a little wine.
 The rest of the week their fare was bread, dates and water.
 When some of them asked to be allowed to heat some water, that they might cook some food and to have a lamp to read by, they were told that if they wished to live thus they had better take up their abode in the cenobium (Acta Sanctorum., March 1, 386,87).

 Antioch

-Antioch, when John Chrysostom was a young man, was full of ascetics and the neighbouring mountains were peopled with hermits.
-So great was the impulse driving men to the solitary life that at one time there was an outcry, amounting almost to a persecution, among Christians as well as pagans against those who embraced it.
-This was the occasion of Chrysostom's treatise against the opponents of monasticism: in the first book he dwelt upon the guilt incurred by them; the second and third were addressed respectively to a pagan and a Christian father who were opposing the wish of their sons to embrace the monastic state.
-He yielded to his mother's wishes and lived the ascetic life at home until her death; a scene between Chrysostom and his mother is at the beginning of the "De Sacertio".
+When John Chrysostom was a young man, Antioch had many ascetics and the neighbouring mountains were peopled with hermits.
+At one time there was tension among Christians (and pagans) against those who embraced this holy ascetic.
+This was the occasion of Chrysostom's treatise Against Those Who Oppose the Monastic Life, written sometime before 386, which was directed to parents whose sons were contemplating a monastic vocation.
+He wrote that it was customary for Antiochenes to send their sons to be educated by monks.
+Chrysostom's yielded to his mother's wishes and lived the ascetic life at home until her death; a scene between Chrysostom and his mother is at the beginning of the De Sacertio.

 Palestine and Antioch are examples of the rapid spread of monasticism outside of Egypt.
 There is abundant evidence of the phenomenon in all the countries between the Mediterranean and Mesopotamia; and Mesopotamia, according to St Jerome, whose testimony is amply borne out by other writers, rivalled Egypt itself in the number and holiness of its monks (Comm. in Isaiam, V,xix).